helah20/mobile-price-classification/README.md

 #### 2. Split the data to X & y for train the models.
 -   X fot all feature withot price_range
 -   y for target (price_range)
 #### 3. Defined Baseline model
 - to make sure the model that we will use is appropriate for the problem
 #### 4. defined classification model

 -	Random forest model (rf)
 -	K nearest neighbor model (knn)
 -	Decision tree model (dt)

 #### 5. valuate model using cross validation.
-    *Why do we need cross validation in machine learning?*
+ **Why do we need cross validation in machine learning ?**
 Cross-validation is primarily used to estimate the skill of a machine learning model on unseen data.That is, to use a limited sample in order to estimate how the model is expected to perform in general when used to make predictions on data not used during the training of the model.

 #### 6. define stack model.